24 Hour Itinerary

 A Texas road trip isn't complete without a photo in front of some of the most talked-about roadside attractions in the area, all easily accessible with your car.
 Located off I-10 in Beaumont, a larger-than-life alligator statue (135 feet long to be exact) bears a toothy grin to drivers as they pass by.
 Downtown, the original world's largest fire hydrant stands, greeting those who stop to marvel at its massive form.
 Standing 24 feet tall in front of the Fire Museum, the hydrant is easily recognized by its Dalmatian pattern is always a fun stop for family photos.
 Other great photo spots are next to the world-famous Muffler Man that towers 25 feet high on 11th Street or the Lucas Gusher Replica at the Spindletop Gladys City Boomtown Museum.

 Nightlife: Dinner and Live Music

 Beaumont has a number of must-try restaurants, depending on your preference.
-If the weather’s nice, try The Grill by Arfeen Smith & Payne and sit at one of its outdoor tables under twinkling patio lights.
-The menu includes items like ravioli, pork shank, duck confit and sea bass.
+If the weather’s nice, try J.W.'s Patio and enjoy their unique dishes and cocktails.
 For hearty burgers and large portions of french fries, Madison’s on Dowlen is the spot to go.
 The laid-back spot is a bastion of comfort.
 The restaurant doubles as a hip hangout with pool tables, regular happy hours and live music.